Exploring Localization for Self-supervised Fine-grained Contrastive Learning: Experiments

-We perform 400 epochs pre-training with ResNet-18 encoder and report the top-1 accuracy under the fine-tune evaluation on CUB dataset during ablation studies. \paragraph{Module Effectiveness Ablation.} We demonstrate the effectiveness of our CVSA by adding modules one by one onto the baseline.
-We first validate our proposed augmentation SaliencySwap (\textbf{SS}).
+\textbf{Module effectiveness ablation.}\quad We demonstrate the effectiveness of our CVSA by adding modules one by one onto the baseline.
 We compare the performance of MoCo.v2 and BYOL using \textbf{SS} against \textit{RandomResizedCrop} (RRC) while keeping all other augmentations unchanged.
-As shown in Figure~\ref{fig:ss_scale_ablation}, \textbf{SS} outperforms RRC both for MoCo.v2 and BYOL.
-We then add the saliency alignment loss (\textbf{Align}) onto BYOL using \textbf{SS}.
-We observe a further performance improvement.
+As shown in Figure~\ref{fig:ss_scale_ablation} left, \textbf{SS} outperforms RRC (using the default scaling factor of $0.08$) both for MoCo.v2 and BYOL.
+We observe a further performance improvement from adding the saliency alignment loss (\textbf{Align}) onto BYOL using \textbf{SS}.
 Now, we have shown that both \textbf{SS} and \textbf{Align} contribute to higher performance.